 - International study abroad

 International Business is part of an extensive international network and has over 75 partner universities.
 During this study exchange, you will take courses on subjects that fit into your programme and specialization, taught in English or in your second language.
 This study abroad semester can greatly contribute to the development of your international orientation.
 You can study abroad without paying extra tuition fees to the foreign university.
-Check the list of our Erasmus+ partner universities or Magellan partner universities.

 If you decide not to go on exchange, you can expand your knowledge by attending one of the minors International Business has to offer.
 Courses within these minors are grouped around the following international study areas: Marketing, Management, Financial Management, Management Accounting, Business Abroad, Human Resource Management, Research, Law, Economics, Logistics, Entrepreneurship, Communication, Sales and Information Technology.